tgrecojs/logseq/pages/Merkle Airdrop.md

 				- A digest holds a summary Aor a representation o fth eoriginal data.
 			- **MAC**
 		- ### Security Properties of Hash Function
-			-
+			- Hash functions should satisfy at least one of the following properties:
 				- Preimage resistance: Given a hash value y for which a corresponding input is not known, it is computationally infeasible 2 to ﬁnd any input x such that y = h(x).
-This property is also known as one-wayness.
+This property is also known as one-wayness. logseq.order-list-type:: number
-		- 2. Second-preimage resistance: Given an input x 1 it is computationally infeasible to ﬁnd another input x 2 where x 1 = x 2 such that h(x 1 ) = h(x 2 ).
+				- Second-preimage resistance: Given an input x 1 it is computationally infeasible to ﬁnd another input x 2 where x 1 = x 2 such that h(x 1 ) = h(x 2 ).
 This property is also referred ̸ to as weak collision resistance.
+				  logseq.order-list-type:: number
-		- 3. Collision resistance: It is computationally infeasible to ﬁnd any two inputs x 1 and x2  where x 1 = x 2 such that h(x 1 ) = h(x 2 ).
+				- Collision resistance: It is computationally infeasible to ﬁnd any two inputs x 1 and x2  where x 1 = x 2 such that h(x 1 ) = h(x 2 ).
 This property is sometimes referred to as ̸ strong collision resistance.
+				  logseq.order-list-type:: number
 		- SHA 256
 	- MAC
 		- Message Authentication Code Algorithm